 Across the globe, two billion people lack access to medicines, with an estimated 400 million lacking access to effective and affordable essential health services.
 Given this reality, we are striving to rectify the situation through our Global Health Strategy.
 However, recognizing that we cannot solve these challenges alone, we have joined forces with strong partners to work towards a solution.

-Target 3.3: By 2030, end the epidemics of AIDS, tuberculosis, malaria and neglected tropical diseases and combat hepatitis, water-borne diseases and other communicable diseases.
+Target 3.3: By 2030, end the epidemics of AIDS, tuberculosis, malaria and and combat hepatitis, water-borne diseases and other communicable diseases.

 SDG 4: Quality education